 How to make

-Local clay is kneaded and engraved to create the prototype, then the mold is shaped by plaster.
-The body is shaped by the mold, and then baked.
-After the body is taken out from a kiln, the foundation is made to paint the hair and the face.
-The process usually takes 20 to 60 days to complete.
+Local clay is kneaded and carved to create the prototype, which is covered in plaster to make a mold.
+The body is then shaped by the mold and fired.
+After the body is removed from the kiln, a foundation is applied and the hair and face are painted.
+The entire process usually takes 20 to 60 days to complete.